As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

 The Japanese dragon tattoo is one of the most sought-after designs in the tattoo parlor.

-It could be because of the vibrant designs or what a dragon symbolizes.
+It could be because of the vibrant designs or what a dragon tattoo symbolizes.

 Common meanings would be wisdom, power, strength, good luck, prosperity, longevity, and even more.

-There is not only one style of dragon tattoos, so make sure you do your proper research when choosing one of these fierce, majestic creatures.
+There is not only one style of the dragon tattoo, so make sure you do your proper research when choosing one of these fierce, majestic creatures.